vistadataproject/documents/Submissions/README.md

 --- | ---
 MD | Markdown.
 Industry standard for web-based read/write collaboration and version-control of documents. <br> This is the required format for all project documentation.
 PDF | Portable Document Format.
 A fixed, non-editable, non-web format.
 For historical documents only.
 HTML | Hypertext Markup Language.
-A read-only web browser compliant format.
+A read-only web browser viewer format.
 Date | YYYY-MM-DD

 ### Contract Documents